Why It’s Important to Meet with General Ed Teachers Prior to IEP Writing

 Another important benefit of consulting with general education teachers is that it can help build strong relationships between special educators and general educators, which is essential for implementing an effective IEP plan.
 Working together as a team can lead to better outcomes for both students with special needs and traditional learners in the classroom.

-Ultimately, consulting with general education teacher peers before writing an IEP can result in a much more successful implementation of accommodations and modifications for students with special needs.
 It also helps foster collaboration between special ed and general ed staff, which can have positive effects on all students in the classroom.
 When it comes to writing an IEP, consulting with general education teachers is a necessary step and should not be overlooked.

 By working together, special and general educators can create a safe and effective learning environment for every student.